 It was very kind of Jingwei to attempt to defuse their interest in me like that.

-“Lady,” Thunder Wu said.
+“Lady,” Blazing Wu said.
 “You won’t prove anything by dying in front of all these people.
 Why not give up, huh?
 We’ve got you outnumbered.”

 “You do,” she said.
 “But you’d need five more to make it fair.”

-“There’s a reward for your head,” Lightning Mao said.
+“There’s a reward for your head,” Volcanic Mao said.
 “Doesn’t need to be attached.”

 “Come and collect it then,” she said.

-Thunder Wu and Lightning Mao charged Jingwei.
-She charged right back at them.
+Blazing Wu and Volcanic Mao charged Jingwei and she charged right back at them.
 I never saw when her sword came out but three blades flashed and spun.

-I remember that I was struck by an incongruity at that moment.
+I remember that I was struck by an incongruity in that moment.
 In stillness Jingwei resembled a tiger.
-Explosive strength just waiting to strike.
+Violent strength just waiting to strike.
 In action she resembled a crane.
 Soaring and serene, as untouchable as the clouds.

-Wherever Thunder Wu swung his great cleaver, Jingwei was not there.
+Wherever Blazing Wu swung his great cleaver, Jingwei was not there.

 Wherever Lighting Mao struck with his curved saber, Jingwei’s sword deflected it.

 The more she perplexed them, the angrier they became.
 Their aggression turned to fury.
 And their fury turned to clumsiness.
 She was toying with them.
 You could see it in her face.
-It wasn’t a smile.
+She wasn’t smiling.
 Not exactly.
-But it was the closest she’d come to one since we met.
+But it was the closest she’d come to it since we met.
 She was taunting them.
 It would have been less cruel to cut them down at the start.

-Tornado Hong couldn’t bear the insult any longer and leaped into the fray!
+Incandescent Hong couldn’t bear the insult any longer and he leaped into the fray!